stefanhts/stheller-jekyll/_posts/2020-3-4-i-can-count-to-ten.md

 What we need to focus on here is our number of layers, types of layers, input shape, activations, loss function, optimizer, and metrics... so a lot.
 As for the layers, this is the combination I found to work best for me.
 I use 4 convolutional filters to find patterns in the images, and then pool them twice.
 I throw in a couple dropouts to make sure my model isn't moving in a direction which could slow or impede its progress.
 I flatten out the 2D data before finally puting it through a traditional dense layer and then normalize it once more for a 10 parameter output.
-I find Adam to be the most effective optimizer for my purposes, and as for loss function and accuracy, categorical crossentropy and 'acc' are simple and effective functions for categorical outputs like we have here.
+I find Adam to be the most effective optimizer for my purposes, and as for loss function and accuracy, categorical cross entropy and 'acc' are simple and effective functions for categorical outputs like we have here.
 <p/>
 We then have to train model on our input data and evaluate it against our test data.
-We do this using the fit and evaluate funtions build into Keras.
+We do this using the fit and evaluate functions build into Keras.
 ```python
 model = create_model()
 history = model.fit(tr_in, tr_out, batch_size = batch_size, epochs = epochs, validation_split = .1)